-Sunah Chang is a Senior Legal Assistant in the New York office of Sanford Heisler Sharp, LLP, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
-She received her B.A. summa cum laude and with highest departmental honors from Harvard College, where she was awarded membership to the Phi Beta Kappa society.
+Sunah Chang is a Senior Legal Assistant in the New York office of Sanford Heisler Sharp, a national law firm with offices in the District of Columbia, New York, California, Tennessee, and Maryland.
+She received her B.A. summa cum laude and with highest departmental honors from Harvard College, where she was inducted into Phi Beta Kappa.

 Sunah’s studies at Harvard focused on race and immigration in the U.S. She completed a senior thesis analyzing the intersection of Asian American migration and the rise of Zen Buddhism in American cultural discourses.

 As an undergraduate, Sunah spent substantial time volunteering in Boston, directing a non-profit afterschool program for low-income elementary school students in Chinatown and coordinating a summer mentorship program for high-risk teens.
 She also served as a Mindich Service Fellow, which funded her internship with the Orleans Public Defenders during the summer of 2017.